Skip to main content

 On top of the tower at St James’ Church in Gatley perches a splendid weathervane, shaped as a cockerel.
 He is a bit worse for wear but not only does he point to the whims of the wind, he also carries a reminder of history and faith, and a touch of wartime intrigue.

-A New Vicar for Gatley It is with great pleasure that we can announce the appointment of Rev Jack Marsh as interim vicar of St James, Gatley from October this year.
+A New Vicar for Gatley It is with great pleasure that we can announce the appointment of Rev Jack Marsh as vicar of St James, Gatley from October this year.